Here is some information about all our dances and tunes. To borrow a comment from our good friends Kemps Men of Norwich:

 Tune : Bonnie Dundee

-This dance was written by Trevor Owen of Lostock Junction and was taught to the Knots by Roy Dommett.
+This dance (more correctly called Lostock Junction) was written by Trefor Owen and was taught to the Knots by Roy Dommett.
 Bonnie Dundee is a well-known Scottish traditional tune, very popular with military bands.
 The title originally referred to the bonnie town of Dundee, but the tune was later adapted for a poem and song of the same name written by Walter Scott in 1825 in honour of John Graham, 7th Laird of Claverhouse.
 He was created 1st Viscount Dundee in 1688 and was known as ‘Bonnie Dundee’ by his supporters and ‘Bloody Clavers’ by his enemies.

 Tunes : Bobby Shaftoe / What a Beau My Granny Was